rust-lang/blog.rust-lang.org/content/Rustup-1.20.0.md

 rustup set profile minimal
 ```

-It's also possible to choose the profile when installing rustup for the first time, either interactively by choosing the "Customize installation" option or programmaticaly by passing the `--profile=<name>` flag.
+It's also possible to choose the profile when installing rustup for the first time, either interactively by choosing the "Customize installation" option or programmatically by passing the `--profile=<name>` flag.
 Profiles will only affect newly installed toolchains: as usual it will be possible to install individual components later with: `rustup component add`.

 ### Installing the latest compatible nightly